 The Church St. Demetrius – Thessaloniki

 Saint Demetrius, or Agios Dimitriosis the patron saint of Thessaloniki.
-He decided to get secretly baptized a Christian, something forbidden those years, when idolatric gods were still worshiped.
+He decided to get secretly baptized a Christian, something forbidden those years, when idolatric gods were still worshipped.
 He was, after that, ordered to chase and kill the Christians of Thessaloniki and was asked to change his religious beliefs.
-When refusing all that, he was prisoned, tortured, and died soon after that, for his God.
+When refusing all that, he was imprisoned, tortured, and died soon after that, for his God.
 Before his death, he donated all his wealth to the poor.
 His bravery and sacrifice made him an orthodox saint.
 After his death, and after Constantine the Great ended the prosecution of the Christians, a small church was built on the place of his martyrdom.
-Shortly afterwards, abigger five-aisled basilica was built, which remains till today and constitutes the largest church of Greece.
+Shortly afterwards, a bigger five-aisled basilica was built, which remains till today and constitutes the largest church of Greece.

 Serene, spiritual, magical, mystical, extraordinary, breath-taking, immense, inspiring, impressive, are all the right words to describe this phenomenon.
 From the early Christian times, the Meteora vertical cliffs were regarded as the perfect place to achieve absolute isolation, to discover peace and harmony and, thus, to support man’s eternal struggle for spiritual elevation.
 Meteora is a truly inspiring and sensational setting of overwhelming rock formations, but it is also a pilgrimage to a holy place for all Christians around the world.
 Meteora has become a preservation ark for the 2000-year-old Christian Orthodox creed.
 The monasteries remain till present day the memorials of a glorious past of the Eastern Christian world.